-The Local Government Infrastructure Plan (LGIP), identifies Council's plans for trunk stormwater infrastructure to serve future growth in an effective and financially sustainable manner.
-In May 2021 Council resolved to undertake an interim LGIP amendment to the Moreton Bay Regional Council (MBRC) LGIP to implement the most recent trunk infrastructure network planning for the Moreton Bay Region in accordance with the Planning Act 2016 Minister's Guidelines and Rules (MGR 2020).
+The Moreton Bay Regional Council - Local Government Infrastructure Plan (LGIP), identifies Council's plans for trunk stormwater infrastructure to serve future growth in an effective and financially sustainable manner.
+In May 2021 Council resolved to undertake an "interim LGIP amendment" to the Moreton Bay Regional Council LGIP to bring into effect the most recent trunk infrastructure network planning for the Moreton Bay Region in accordance with the Planning Act 2016 Minister's Guidelines and Rules (MGR 2020).